MobilityData/awesome-transit/README.md

 - [Jungle Bus Map](https://jungle-bus.github.io/map/#15/48.8584/2.34846) - A webmap for viewing transport stop deails in OpenStreetMap.
 - [AccraMobile3](https://wiki.openstreetmap.org/wiki/AccraMobile3) - Accra Mobile 3 is a project launched in July 2017 to map all the Tro tro lines of Accra, Ghana for the Department of Transport (DoT) of Accra...
 - [OpenStationMap](https://openstationmap.org/#17/52.51022/13.43477/8.8/55) - Displays indoors of public transport stations (including rails and platforms).
+- [gbfs R package](https://github.com/simonpcouch/gbfs) - Functions to interface with GBFS feeds in R, allowing users to save and accumulate tidy .rds datasets for specified cities/bikeshare programs.

 ### Agency Tools